Utsav254/ucc/README.md

 ### TODO:

-    1> handle types...create some type class which can handle custom types, struct and the stand types 2> write testing script for parsing only? reuse test from langproc ?
+    1> write testing script for parsing only? reuse test from langproc ?
-    3> add a warning system for non errors
-    4> write a direct declarator class to encapsulate all direct declarator types which will inherit all direct declarator stuff for context
+    2> add a warning system for non errors -- e.g. typedef checker can have some exceptions 3> write a direct declarator class to encapsulate all direct declarator types which will inherit all direct declarator stuff for context

 ### LOW PRIORITY TODO: